In this, the twelfth and final article, of our occult studies course, we discuss what the Soul really is and how we should describe it.

 [The Soul is] "The immortal Spirit—sexless, formless (arupa), an emanation from the One universal BREATH.
 Its Vehicle—the divine Soul—called the 'Immortal Ego,' the 'Divine Monad,' etc., etc., which by accretions from Manas in which burns the ever-existing jev—the undying spark—adds to itself at the close of each incarnation the essence of that individuality that was, the aroma of the culled flower that is no more."

 Even in the physical state, science tells us that no man is all man, or woman all woman, but that at most seventy-five per cent of man is male, and the rest female, and the same proportion holds good for woman.
-Taking all this into consideration we incline to the belief that the soul is not sexless, but that it may be a perfectly balanced combination of the spiritual attributes of male and female principles.
+Taking all this into consideration we incline to the belief that the Soul is not sexless, but that it may be a perfectly balanced combination of the spiritual attributes of male and female principles.
+But this is not 'sex' as it is generally understood nor has it anything at all to do with the modern notions of 'gender identity', 'transgenderism' and similar socio-political constructs.
+Therein lies the difficulty of trying to explain such profound occult truths in words that will not be misunderstood.

-The next words, such as emanation, breath, vehicle, accretions, and spark may all refer to formless things or conditions, but they all imply the material; just as air and all gases and fire are material; and therefore they are wrongly applied to the soul, which is both formless and non-material.
+The next words, such as emanation, breath, vehicle, accretions, and spark may all refer to formless things or conditions, but they all imply the material; just as air and all gases and fire are material, however sublimated; and therefore they are wrongly applied to the Soul, which is both formless and non-material.

 Crantor, Plato, and Herakleides believed that the soul was exiled in the human body as a punishment.
 The latter adopted the Pythagorean and Platonic views of the human soul which he describes as a luminous, highly ethereal essence.
-But he was probably referring to what we call the Higher Self, or perhaps the 'spark', or golden ball, which our friend saw, both of which principles can be said to be 'exiled in the human body,' which is not true of the real soul.
+But he was probably referring to what we call the Higher Self, or perhaps the 'spark', or golden ball, which we referred to earlier, both of which principles can be said to be 'exiled in the human body' as Plato expressed it, which is not true of the real Soul.
 You can read more about Plato's views on the exile of the Soul in the human body in our translation of his 'Allegory of the Cave', taken from his Republic, in the sidebar on your right.

 Confusion of terms

 To add to this confusion, the terms 'spirit' and 'soul' are employed indiscriminately by the Christian church, whilst for many psychics they mean one and the same thing.
-Many occultists, on the other hand, regard the divine spirit as that everlasting part of God clothed in flesh (which is an impossibility, for how can we 'clothe' that which has no material existence?), whilst by the soul they may mean the astral body, or the immortal particle, or what you wish.
-Some regard the 'spark,' or ball of fire, as the soul; some others call it the divine principle.
-For these reasons we cannot make it too clear, that by the 'Soul' WE mean that divine principle which is that part of God which overshadows the incarnated human being; not only overshadowing it, but penetrating, and mingling with it as well, and being, for each incarnation, so closely knit to the living physical personality and the Mind that only death can separate them.
-But it is not the physical body, nor the astral body, nor the Spark of fire, nor any of the many causal, mental, desire, or other bodies we hear so much about from occultists, mystics and psychics.
+Many occultists, on the other hand, regard the divine spirit as that everlasting part of God clothed in flesh (which is an impossibility, for how can we 'clothe' that which has no material existence?), whilst by the Soul they may mean the astral body, or the immortal particle, or what you wish.
+Some regard the 'spark,' or ball of fire, as the Soul; some others call it the divine principle.
+For these reasons we cannot make it too clear, that by the 'Soul' WE mean that divine principle which never incarnates in any body, human or otherwise.
+But it can and does overshadow the incarnated Higher Self or Mind.
+Hence the Soul is not the physical body, nor the astral body, nor the Spark of fire, nor any of the many causal, mental, desire, or other bodies we hear so much about from occultists, theosophists, mystics and psychics.

 The number seven has always been a number of the greatest occult significance, as you can read in The Golden Star by J Michaud PhD, and in the writings of H. P. Blavatsky.
 Gerald Massey in his The Seven Souls of Man says: "The first form of the mystical Seven was seen to be figured in heaven by the seven large stars of the Great Bear, the constellation assigned by the Egyptians to the Mother of Time, and of the seven Elemental Powers."
 He goes on to say that: "The Egyptians divided the face of the sky by night into seven parts.
 The earliest forms recognised in Nature were reckoned as seven in number.
 These became Seven Elemental powers, or later divinities.
 Seven properties were assigned to Nature—as matter, cohesion, fluxion, coagulation, accumulation, station, and division—and seven elements or souls to man.
 A principle of sevening, so to say, was introduced, and the number seven supplied a sacred type that could be used for manifold purposes."